System configuration

 - apu_enabled: bool

-Flag controlling flight phases for which emissions are calculated.
-If true, emissions are calculated for the entire trajectory (takeoff, climb, cruise, descent); if false, emissions are only calculated for cruise and LTO data is used for takeoff, climb and approach.
+Flag controlling how emissions are calculated for non-cruise flight phases.
+If set to ‘trajectory’, emissions are calculated for the entire trajectory (takeoff, climb, cruise, descent); if set to ‘lto’, emissions are only calculated for cruise and LTO data is used for takeoff, climb and approach.

 - co2_enabled: bool